barikharekrishna/cloud-deploy/README.md

     --repo=<repository-name> \
     --branch-pattern="main" \

-Please make sure your repository is already connected with your GCP project..
+Please make sure your repository is already connected with your GCP project.